-The EDQM Certification Division is responsible for the organisation of the inspections and their follow-up, including the implementation of any subsequent action regarding the related CEPs and communication with the concerned authorities.
+The EDQM Certification Department is responsible for the organisation of the inspections and their follow-up, including the implementation of any subsequent action regarding the related CEPs and communication with the concerned authorities.

 Every year, a programme of inspections is elaborated based on prioritisation, in accordance with the EU recommendations**.
 This programme is adopted by the Steering Committee for the Procedure for ‘Certification of Suitability to the Monographs of the European Pharmacopoeia'.

 The inspections are carried out by official inspectors from the competent authorities in the EU/EEA, or in countries which have a Mutual Recognition Agreement with EU in GMP sector, as well as EDQM inspectors having the same qualification.
 For inspections carried out in non-EU/EEA/MRA member states, local official inspectors are invited as observers.

 Interpreters may be used in some countries (e.g. China) to accompany the team of inspectors in order to ensure accurate communication with the company's staff.
 The EDQM does not appoint auditors to carry out inspections.
 Neither interpreters nor auditors can claim to be EDQM auditors.

 * Vol. 4 of the Rules Governing Medicinal Products in EU.

 ** (trigger doc.
 EMA/INS/GMP/459921/2010 - Compilation of Community Procedures on Inspections and Exchange of Information).